 Oris helped this curve with the antireflective coating on both sides of the crystal.
 What you might lose on the curved crystal (I will always love this despite it) you make it up with the dial size and gilted markers.
 The dual-side coating offers clarity at almost any angle.

 Rarity and Value

 Heritage lines are becoming very common in brands that can reach back in their archives.
 Oris did this very well on the first model of the Sixty-Five and continues with that success.

 There aren’t many watches like this one to compare it to, although the use of gilt accents is a design element we’re seeing more frequently.
 The gold or bronze accents aren’t unique but are well suited to sit next to other chronograph divers at a competitive price (for instance, alongside the recent Tudor Black Bay model.)

-Under all the bling, the Oris 771 movement, built from a Sellita SW 510 base, offers automatic winding with a 48-hour power reserve.
-Its screw down crown assures water resistance and allows hand winding.
+Under all the bling, the Oris 771 movement, built from a Sellita SW 510 base, offers an automatic winding with a 48-hour reserve.
+Its screw down crown offers water resistance and allows hand winding.

 The design, comfortable brown leather strap with stainless steel buckle is a good version for land-lovers who want the functions and brand.
 Of course, Oris also offers a stainless-steel bracelet with folding clasp.

 Priced at $4,000 (leather strap) and $4,250 (steel bracelet), the Diver Sixty-Five chronograph shows that Oris continues to find the balance between design, function and value.

 - Reference number: 01 771 7744 4354

 - Movement: Oris 771, base SW 510